ButylLee/Console-Snake/README.md

 The game support 4 languages: **English**, **Simplified Chinese**, **Traditional Chinese** and **Japanese**.

-This project is developed for my C++ learning:blush:.
+This project is developed for my C++ learning and practicing:blush:.

 # Build The Game